PIVOT 2026 Blog About Us PIVOT 2026 Conference - Learn More Login

 The sales manager who reviews deals with the team and discusses cash implications, not just revenue, is mentoring.

 If you are working with business clients, you see the numbers.
 You understand the gap between accounting profit and actual cash.
-You know when a company is heading toward trouble.
+You know when a company is heading toward trouble before they do.

 Your clients need more than financial statements.
 They need cultural transformation.
 They need their teams to understand and care about cash flow.

 You can be the mentor who facilitates this change.
-You can sit with their teams and explain the connection between daily work and cash movement.
-You can share stories of companies that made small changes with big results.
+Sit with their teams.
+Explain the connection between daily work and cash movement.
+Share stories of companies that made small changes with outsized results.

 The Bottom Line

-A "sales at all costs" culture creates volatility and stress.
-A "cash flow first" culture creates stability and sustainable growth.
+A sales-first culture creates volatility and stress.
+A cash flow-first culture creates stability and sustainable growth.

 The bridge between these two cultures is mentoring.
 It is the daily act of teaching people how their work impacts cash flow.
 It is showing, not just telling.
-It is asking questions that drive awareness and ownership.
+It is asking questions that drive awareness and ownership at every level of the organization.

 Cash flow change starts with the leaders.
-Then we make cash flow everyone's job.
+Then we make a cash flow for everyone's job.

 When you do this, you do not just improve a company's financial position.
 You create an organization where people understand how their work keeps the business alive.
 You build something resilient.